Photonic Neural Networks: A Compact Review

 \subsection{Neuromorphic Photonics}

 It is useful to work by matrix-vector multiplication (MVM).\\ Now again we want to talk about some information related to silicon.
 Silicon photonic modulator neuron is one of the topics at neuromorphic.
 This field exists in pivotal and unexplored regimes of machine intelligence.
 We have to say neuromorphic photonic systems can calculate and operate about 8 orders faster than electronic samples.\\ Then we are going to define a device: The modulator neuron is an optical-to-electrical-to-optical device consisting of two balanced photodetectors.
-(PDs)\\ Characterization: There are three independent quantities:\\ 1- Heater current bias ($I_{h}$)\\ 2- Modulator current bias ($I_{b}$)\\ 3- Optical power into the $IN+$ and $IN-$ parts.($P_{+}$ ,$P_{-}$ ,...)\\ In this device, we process responses to high-bandwidth inputs and responses to multiple inputs and responses to pulses and capability.
-So we designed a silicon photonic circuit based on two photodetectors.
+(PDs)\\ Characterization: There are three independent quantities:\\ 1- Heater current bias ($I_{h}$)\\ 2- Modulator current bias ($I_{b}$)\\ 3- Optical power into the $IN+$ and $IN-$ parts.($P_{+}$ ,$P_{-}$ ,...)